-There is a really interesting tool to gather informations from a running process.
-Let´s assume a fellow admin is in her or his well-deserved vacation after a grueling release and now you have to reboot the new machine, because you have to service the memory.
-Of course you look into the documentation and you find a process that isn´t covered by the documentation and there doesn´t seem to be an startup script or SMF manifest that starts this application.
-D’oh … yet another last-minute pre-vacation change … shouldn’t happen, but it does happen from time to time.
-I used it as one of the tools in my tool belt to find out if really everything has persisted into start up files and documentation.1
+There is a really interesting tool to gather information from a running process.
+Let’s assume a fellow admin is in her or his well-deserved vacation after a gruelling release and now you have to reboot the new machine, because you have to service the memory.
+Of course you look into the documentation and you find a process that isn’t covered by the documentation and there doesn’t seem to be a startup script or SMF manifest that starts this application.
+D’oh — yet another last-minute pre-vacation change — shouldn’t happen, but it does happen from time to time.
+I used it as one of the tools in my tool belt to find out if really everything has been persisted into startup files and documentation.1

 root@testbed:~# pargs -e 3865